unional/type-plus/README.md

 - `Xor<A, B>`: logical `XOR`.
 - `Not<X>`: logical `NOT`.

-Note that these types work correctly with `boolean` type. e.g.:
+Note that these types work correctly with the `boolean` type. e.g.:

 - `And<boolean, true> -> boolean`